The visit to this Tirumoolanathar

 Durga… Durga is standing on a lotus

 pedestal and not on Mahishan’s head.
-The upper hands are holding the Conch/Shankha and chakra.
-The lower right hand is in abhaya hastam and the left hand is in ooru
+The upper hands are holding the Conch/Shankha and the chakra.
+The lower right hand is in abhaya hastam, and the left hand is in ooru

-Jyeshta Devi / Thavvai… Thavvai is shown with a big belly and thigh.
+Jyeshta Devi / Thavvai… Thavvai is shown with a big belly and thighs.

 Her crow flag and broomstick are shown on her back.
 Her son Mandhan and